datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 "**One day, however..** - There the stream meets a boulder, causing the water to stop for a moment.
 Now, if the old man had never asked any question to Hyakujo, would he still be reborn as a fox again and again?

-### But what is it?
+### Causality at the turning word

+> Please say a **turning word** for me and release me from the body of a fox."

+"Turning word" means an expression that can turn someone to realization, to enlightenment.
+The old man is asking Hyakujo to say such an expression for him.
+Again we should pause here: what does _requesting_ turning words mean?.

+This does not mean that the old man is asking Hyakujo for some teachings or some insights, like you would during a [dokusan](https://www.learnreligions.com/dokusan-449803).
+This means literally the old man is asking Hyakujo to make him enlightened.
+As if that was something you could just request like that!
+Imagine sitting with your teacher in dokusan next time, and demanding for a turning word.

+This does not make sense.
+Enlightenment cannot be just a turning-word-on-demand service.

+> He then asked Paichang, "Does an enlightened person fall under the law of cause and effect or not?"
+> Paichang said, "Such a person does not evade the law of cause and effect."
+> **Hearing this, the old man immediately was enlightened**.

+Many Zen stories describe someone realizing enlightenment, either through a word, or some event.
+[The record of transmitting the light](https://en.wikipedia.org/wiki/Denkoroku) is full of those, in the context of Dharma transmissions in the Sōtō lineage.

+If Hyakujo's answer - _"..does not evade..."_ - can _turn_ the old man, is this answer magic somehow?
+Can it _turn_ you and me?
+Probably not.

+The old man had to be ready.

+Sudden enlightenment doesn't mean enlightenment for free.

+Dogen: _"If you were to say, “When someone who was a bystander spoke a triggering phrase concerning causality, that freed another from the mind of a wild fox,” well, the great earth with its mountains and rivers has already been giving forth innumerable triggering expressions concerning causality and is continually doing so."_

 > "Not falling under the law of cause and effect."
 Why should __this__ prompt five hundred lives as a fox?
 "Not evading the law of cause and effect."
 Why should __this__ prompt a return a human life?

-If you have the single eye of realization, you will appreciate how old Pai-chang lived five hundred lives as a fox as lives of grace.
+> If you have the single eye of realization, you will appreciate how old Pai-chang lived five hundred lives as a fox as lives of grace.

-Interestingly, the old man and Hyakujo are somehow related.
-Aitken notes: _"Like most other Zen teachers, Pai-chang was named for his place - in his case the nickname of his mountain (One Hundred Leagues)."_ Since the old man was teaching on that same mountain, he would have had the same name.
-So in their comment, Wu-men refers to the old man as _"old Pai-chang"_.

 What has old Paichang done to receive this fruit and live five hundred lives as a fox?
 What has he done to be released from it today?
 Why should __this__ prompt five hundred lives as a fox?

-> The old man replied, "I am not a human being. __In the far distant past__, in the time of Kasyapa Buddha, __I was__ head priest at this mountain.

-The "I" changes every day.
-Every instant there's a new "I" emerging and an old "I" ceasing.
-It is the radical impermanence of the Self, dispersed in Indra's Net.
-_"In the far distant past ... __I was__ ..."_ - this is so far in the past, how could there be anything left from the "I" that __was__.
-It has already been dispersed, ceased, renewed, every instant between then and now.
-A radical change for every instant, not just for a second but for centuries.
-If there's nothing left really, what is the "I" that old Paichang now claims he __was__ (a head priest) back then?
-If there's nothing left from it, __who__ was reborn five hundred times?

 > "Please say a __turning word__ for me [...]
 Hearing this, the old man __immediately was enlightened__."